prakash-urkude/IWCN/README.md

 ## Company Name -IWCN

 ## TechStack :-
-frontend : html, css , React.js , Tailwind , Mui
+ - frontend : html, css , React.js , Tailwind , Mui.

-backend : express.js, MySql
+ - backend : express.js, MySql

 ## About
-This is a "Task app" , helps user to complete there task user can make notes of task and delete them as per there requirement .
+ - This is a "Task app" , helps user to complete there task
+ - user can make notes of task and delete them as per there requirement .

 ## Responsive